Vern Granger, Director of Undergraduate Admissions

 Storrs, CT 06269-3088

-The H. Fred Simons African American Cultural Center, Asian American Cultural Center, Puerto Rican/Latin American Cultural Center, and the International Center are available to all students interested in developing and promoting an understanding of various cultures.
+The H. Fred Simons African American Cultural Center, Asian American Cultural Center, Puerto Rican/Latin American Cultural Center, Rainbow Center, Women’s Center, Native American Cultural Programs, and International Student and Scholar Services are among the units that are available to all students interested in developing and promoting an understanding of various cultures at UConn.

 The University of Connecticut provides educational opportunities of the highest quality to all students.
 It makes a contribution to international education by encouraging the enrollment of students from all parts of the world.
 It selects, however, only those applicants who are academically and linguistically prepared for university work in this country.